Green Business Network representative Don West presents Melinda Byrd with a certificate recognizing Byrdcall Studio for its sustainable practices.

 At the heart of the Green Business Network is a certification process that evaluates the breadth and depth of a business' commitment to strengthening its efficiency, reducing its environmental impact and supporting a sustainable community.

 The basis of the evaluation is the Green Business Scorecard.
-The Scorecard reflects the best practices in five areas of environmental and community stewardship: Solid Waste Management, Environmentally Responsible Purchasing, Energy Efficiency, Renewable Energy, and Water Conservation & Quality.
+The Scorecard reflects the best practices in four areas of environmental and community stewardship: Solid Waste Management, Environmentally Responsible Purchasing, Energy Efficiency, Renewable Energy, and Water Conservation & Quality.